anandu06dev/ng4StarterKit/README.md

 ## Observable Store

-We also can combine services with reactive extensions to emulate a reactive store.
-By holding an internal memory object and providing data anytime an API action occurs, we can provide a FLUX-oriented unidirectional data flow.
-The usage of BehaviourSubjects enables us to notify subscribers about data changes.
-Furthermore, we can wrap any action with HTTP API calls.
-A FLUX-oriented pattern is already provided by 3rd-party libraries such as NgRx or ngrx-data.
+We also can combine services and reactive extensions to emulate a reactive store.
+By referencing an in-memory object and emitting data anytime an action occurs, we promote a FLUX-oriented unidirectional data flow.
+Adding BehaviorSubjects allows us to notify subscribers about data changes.
+A FLUX-oriented pattern can be approached by 3rd-party libraries such as NgRx or ngrx-data, which are great in combination with RESTful APIs and anemic data models.

 ```
 @Injectable()